tranchan72/stock-analysis/README.md

 # Message box pops up when open
 Message box pops up when open
 # All stock analysis
-Add buttons, analysis by yearValue
+Added buttons, analysis by yearValue